Clan Maclean: The Early Macleans at Duart

-The Clan Maclean are said to have fought in support of Robert the Bruce at the Battle of Bannockburn in 1314.

-The Early Macleans at Duart

 By the 14th century, the Clan Maclean had become a dominant force in the Western Isles.
 In about 1364 Lachlan Lùbanach Maclean (1325-1405) of Duart, 5th Chief, solidified the Maclean alliance with the Macdonalds through marriage.
 His bride, Mary Macdonald, was not only the daughter of John Macdonald, first Lord of the Isles, but also the granddaughter of Robert II, King of Scots.
 The families were close enough related that the approval of the church was sought.
 The papal dispensation issued by Pope Urban V on 3 May of 1367 approving the already consummated marriage is the first mention of a Maclean in any official records..
 The papal dispensation blessed the marriage retroactively as insurance that it could not be annulled for political purposes.
 Mary's marriage dowry included Duart Castle and much of Mull.
 Lachlan Lùbanach also was granted the hereditary position of Lieutenant-General of the Isles.
 He was recognized as the superior Maclean on Mull by the Lord of the Isles.
 Hector (1328-1407), his younger brother, was in the late 1300s given Lochbuie by the Lord of the Isles.

 Fifteenth century and clan conflicts

-During the 14th and 15th century many battles were fought between the Clan Maclean and Clan Mackinnon.
+During the 14th and 15th centuries many battles were fought between the Clan Maclean and Clan Mackinnon.

 Battle of Harlaw

 In 1411, Clan Maclean fought with Donald Macdonald, Lord of the Isles, to claim the earldom of Ross, which was his by right of his wife, Mariota Leslie, countess of Ross.
-Robert Stewart, the ambitious the Duke of Albany, had denied Donald's claim because he wanted Ross for himself.
+Robert Stewart, the ambitious Duke of Albany, had denied Donald's claim because he wanted Ross for himself.
 (The young King of Scots, James I, was being held prisoner of the English king, Henry IV, and Albany did nothing to seek his release.)
-The Battle of Harlaw took place near Inverurie in Aberdeenshire on 24 July 1411 against a mounted army of knights led by Alexander Stewart, Earl of Mar.
+The Battle of Harlaw was fought near Inverurie in Aberdeenshire on 24 July 1411 against a mounted army of knights led by Alexander Stewart, Earl of Mar.
 The Macleans were led by Hector Roy Maclean, "Red Hector of the Battles", the 6th Chief, and nephew of Donald Macdonald.
 Hector commanded the right flank of Donald Macdonald's army.
 Hector engaged in single combat with the chief of Clan Irvine, Sir Alexander Irvine.
 After a legendary struggle both died of the wounds inflicted upon each other.

 Origins of the Macleans of the North (Clan Tearlach)

-Tearlach [Charles] Maclean, eldest son of Hector Maclean, 1st of Lochbuie, brother of Lachlan Maclean, 1st of Duart.
-Tearlach was part of the vanguard but following this battle, he sought protection within the Clan Chattan Confederation.
+Tearlach [Charles] Maclean was the eldest son of Hector Maclean, 1st of Lochbuie, brother of Lachlan Maclean, 1st of Duart.
+Tearlach was part of the vanguard, but after this battle he sought protection within the Clan Chattan Confederation.
 His son Hector subsequently married a daughter of the Chief of the Mackintoshes.
 Despite the active support of Clan Chattan, these Macleans lost ownership of Urquhart Castle by 1509, and settled nearby at Dochgarroch, though they still managed to lease much of Urquhart.
 In 1609 Alexander Maclean of Dochgarroch signed the Clan Chattan Bond.